Rashidabad, Kuhbanan

 Rashidabad (رشيداباد, also Romanized as Rashīdābād) is a village in Javar Rural District, in the Central District of Kuhbanan County, Kerman Province, Iran.
 At the 2006 census, its population was 29, in 15 families.

+The village's small population and rural setting suggest a community likely engaged in traditional agricultural practices, possibly including pistachio cultivation, given the region's historical association with wild pistachio trees.
+The proximity to Kuhbanan city provides access to broader amenities and infrastructure, including connections to Tehran and Kerman via railway lines.